-Table 2 presents the various areas of practice of respondents.
-A total of 377 (95.2%) urologists/urology trainees and 19 (4.9%) medical specialists (internal medicine, family medicine, nephrology, cardiology, infectious diseases and paediatrics) completed the online survey.
-Urology residents and fellows represented about one quarter of all respondents (23.2%).
-The years of clinical experience are presented in Figure 1, with 32.8% of respondents with an average experience of 0 to 5 years and with 26.5% of respondents with >20 years of clinical experience.
+infectious diseases, and pediatrics) completed the online survey.
+Urology residents and fellows represented about one-quarter of all respondents (23.2%).
+Regarding years of clinical experience, 32.8% of respondents had an average of 0-5 years, 17.2% had 5-10 years, 23.5% had 10-20 years, and 26.5% had >20 years of clinical experience.
 One retired urologist completed the survey.

 The preferred management of an infected indwelling ureteral stent clinical scenario by the various participants is presented in Table 3.
-Medical management, defined as antibiotics and keeping the same stent exchange schedule, was the most favoured management of all respondents (79.3%).
+Medical management, defined as antibiotics and keeping the same stent exchange schedule, was the most favored management of all respondents (79.3%).
 Urgent stent exchange and then antibiotic therapy was selected by 17.4% of respondents (n=69).
-A total of 51 (12.9%) respondents submitted a custom management in the comments section.
-However, when analyzed, 38 (9.6%) of these answers corresponded to the conservative management option.
-Indeed, these participants were opting for the conservative management and were adding that they perform stent exchange if the patient deteriorates after initial observation or after a "cool off" period.
+A total of 51 respondents (12.9%) submitted a custom management in the comments section; however, when analyzed, 38 (9.6%) of these answers corresponded to the conservative management option.
+Indeed, these participants were opting for the conservative management and were adding that they perform stent exchange if the patient deteriorates after initial observation or after a 'cool-off' period.
 A minority of participants (1.3%) opted for an alternative derivation with nephrostomy.
-A total of 8 responses (2.0%) was deemed non applicable to the clinical scenario proposed in this study.
+A total of eight responses (2.0%) were deemed non-applicable to the clinical scenario proposed in this study.